1 - 20 of 23

 Approved by the National Healthcareer Association, this 6 month, 200 hour program is designed to prepare students to earn the Certified Medical Administrative Assistant (CMAA) credential.
 Students learn Microsoft Word and Excel, healthcare documentation and reimbursement, medical terminology, basic anatomy, and medical office management skills.
 Students receive e-books and a voucher to take the CCBMA exam after course completion.

 This course teaches medical terminology from an anatomical approach.
 This course serves as a foundation for all other medical courses in this series.

-This online instructor-led course prepares students for entry-level jobs with the accounting skills necessary in a doctorâ€™s office or other medical facility.
-This 39-hour, eleven-week course includes Front Office Management, Filing Part B CMS 1500, Filing Part A CMS 1450, All About Medicare, Medicare Billing Problems, Medicare as Secondary Payer, Medicare and Home Health, Medicare and Womenâ€™s Health.
-An Electronic Medical Records module prepares students for data-entry skills needed in todayâ€™s medical office.
+This course prepares students for entry-level jobs with the accounting skills necessary to work in a doctors office or other medical facility.
+This course includes Front Office Management, Filing Part B CMS 1500, Filing Part A CMS 1450, All About Medicare, Medicare Billing Problems, Medicare as Secondary Payer, Medicare and Home Health, and Medicare and Womens Health.
+An Electronic Medical Records module is included.

-Information Management Association and the Certified Medical Reimbursement Specialist exam administered by the American Medical Billing Association.
+Course prepares students to take the Certified Professional Coder Examination (Hospital) administered by the American Academy of Professional Coders, the Certified Coding Associate exam administered by the American Health Information Management Association, and the Certified Medical Reimbursement Specialist exam administered by the American Medical Billing Association.